 Getting back to facts.
 There are good facts that bolster our case against the Fluoroquinolones.
 Much of it is spread out across a large playing field and it is not connected together and this can be a daunting task that requires hours of research.
 Also, of the existing Fluoroquinolone facts that are available, we do have some good facts, but conversely we also have questionable facts despite having authors with seemingly impeccable credentials.

 An example of a good simple documented fact about Fluoroquinolones is that they are Topoisomerase 2 Inhibitors.
 Again, this is a known and documented fact.
 Another fact is that they are chemotherapeutic agents that exhibit anti-cancer or anti-tumor tendencies.
 Again, both of these facts have been documented well in research.

 However, just because the research has a supposed authoritative source, doesn’t mean the facts are actually good facts.
 An example of a questionable fact is that Fluoroquinolones have a good safety record.
-Although the science proving Fluoroquinolone safety is readily accepted by doctors, much of the science that supports Fluoroquinolone safety it is fraught with drug interference and author bias.
-These supposed documented safety facts, are also contradicted by the lived experience of thousands of individuals who have become disabled over the last several decades and is backed up by the FDA’s own data.
+Although the science that proves that Fluoroquinolones are safe is readily accepted by doctors, much of it is fraught with tacit drug company interference and author bias.
+These supposedly documented safety facts, are also contradicted by the lived experience of thousands of individuals who have become disabled over the last several decades and it is backed up by the FDA’s own data.